nathancarter/group-explorer/docs/visualizerLayout.md

 - **controls**: visualizer-specific panels that control the visualization, perhaps modifying their arrangement or highlighting a subset
 - **help-reset**: buttons with the obvious functions

-These layout components are defined in [visualizerFramework/visualizer.html](./visualizerFramework_html.md) and styled by the CSS in [visualizerFramework/visualizer.css](./visualizerFramework_css.md).
-They are inserted into the DOM by [VC.load()](./visualizerFramework_js.md#vc-load-) (defined in [visualizerFramework/visualizer.js](./visualizerFramework_js.md)), which is called by all of the visualizers during their initialization.
-For a specific example of how this is done, see the initial [load()](./visualizerExemplar.md#visualizer-framework-loading) routine from the [visualizerExemplar](./visualizerExemplar.md).
+These layout components are defined in the visualizer's HTML and styled by the CSS in [visualizerFramework/visualizer.css](./visualizerFramework/visualizer_css.md).

 ## Graphical layout